ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 .c50[
 1. Should we use ML? $\\rightarrow$ **yes**
 2. Supervised vs. unsupervised $\\rightarrow$ **supervised**
-3. Define the problem problem statement:
+3. Define the problem statement:
   - define $X$ and $Y$
   - feature engineering
   - define a way for assessing solutions